 We emphasize that horospherical measures are a a priori not assumed to be finite.
-It is thus a consequence of Theorem 1.2 that horospherical measures are finite under the saddle connection free assumption; it seems likely, but we were not able to prove, that all ergodic horospherical measures are finite.
+It is thus a consequence of Theorem 1.2 that horospherical measures are finite under the saddle connection free assumption; it seems likely, but we were not able to prove, that all horospherical ergodic measures are finite.
 Theorem 1.2 was announced without proof in [BSW22, Claim 1, §9].
-The saddle connection free assumption cannot be removed; for example, the length measure on a periodic horocycle trajectory in a closed G-orbit is horospherical.
+The saddle connection free assumption cannot be removed; for example, the length measure on a periodic horocycle trajectory in a closed G-orbit.
 In §5 we will give more interesting examples of invariant subvarieties and horospherical measures on them, which are not the special flat measure.
-We will also classify (see §5.1) all the horospherical measures on the simplest nontrivial invariant subvarieties, namely the eigenform loci in $\mathcal{H}(1, 1)$.
+We will also classify (see §5.1) all the horospherical measures on the simplest nontrivial invariant subvarieties, namely the eigenform loci in $\mathcal{H}(1,1)$.

 If a surface has a horizontal cylinder then so does any surface on its horospherical leaf.
 We will say that a leaf of the horospherical foliation is cylinder-free if all surfaces on the leaf have no horizontal cylinders.
-We say that a measure μ on \mathcal{M} is cylinder-free if μ -a.e. surface has no horizontal cylinders.
+We say that a measure μ on $\mathcal M$ is cylinder-free if μ -a.e. surface has no horizontal cylinders.
 In §5 we give examples of horospherical measures which are not special flat and for which almost every point has a horizontal saddle connection.
 For these measures it is also the case that almost every point has a cylinder.
 It seems likely that this is always the case; or in other words, that in Theorem 1.2 the condition 'saddle connection free' can be weakened to 'cylinder-free'.
 The analogous assertion about orbit closures is true:

 Theorem 1.3.
-Any cylinder-free leaf for the horospherical foliation of a G-orbit closure is dense in that G-orbit closure.
+Any cylinder-free leaf for the horospherical foliation is dense.